Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Experiments

 \section{Experiments}

 We conducted experiments to demonstrate the efficiency of our RKB.
-As objective functions, we used synthetic functions, benchmark functions, and emulators trained on real-world data from \citep{hase2021olympus} in Sections \ref{sec:synthetic}, \ref{sec:benchmark}, and \ref{sec:emulator}, respectively.
-As a performance measure, we report the simple regret $f(\bm x^*)-\max_{i\in\left[t\right]}f{\left(\bm x_i\right)}$ for synthetic and benchmark functions and the best objective value $\max_{i\in\left[t\right]}f{\left(\bm x_i\right)}$ for the emulators of real-world data since the optimum $f(\bm x^*)$ is not known.
+As objective functions, we used synthetic and benchmark functions, as well as emulators trained on real-world data.
+As a performance measure, we report the simple regret $f(\bm x^*)-\max_{i\in\left[t\right]}f{\left(\bm x_i\right)}$ for synthetic and benchmark functions and the best objective value $\max_{i\in\left[t\right]}f{\left(\bm x_i\right)}$ for the emulators of real-world data since the optimum $f(\bm x^*)$ is unknown.

-\paragraph{Compared Methods.} We compared RKB, KB, and LP in combination with UCB, EI, and PIMS.
+We compared RKB, KB, and LP in combination with UCB, EI, and PIMS.
 These combinations are denoted by connecting the names of the parallelization method and the AF with a hyphen, for example, KB-EI.
-Note that LP-UCB is not included because LP can only be applied to positive-valued AFs.
 Other methods included for comparison are BUCB, PTS, uncertainty sampling (US), and random search (RS).
-For the methods involving the posterior sampling, including our RKB, we employ random Fourier features \citep{Rahimi2008-Random} based approximation \citep{Wilson2020-efficiently,wilson2021-pathwise} consistently.
+Variants of qEI implemented in BoTorch \citep{balandat2020-botorch} are also included for comparison as follows: synthetic, q log noisy expected improvement (qLNEI); benchmark, q log expected improvement (qLEI); emulator, qEI.
+We chose the qEI variants based on the observation noise level (synthetic function experiments are noisy) and the package's compatibility with the emulator, which uses TensorFlow 1 \citep{tensorflow2015-whitepaper}.
+Among the compared methods, RKB-PIMS, RKB-UCB, BUCB, PTS, and US have theoretical backing.
+For PIMS and PTS, which involve the posterior sampling, we consistently employ random Fourier features \citep{Rahimi2008-Random} based approximation \citep{Wilson2020-efficiently,wilson2021-pathwise}.